What About Bob?: Production difficulties

 Oz has confirmed in interviews that there was conflict on the set during the making of the film.
 In addition, both Murray and Dreyfuss have stated in separate interviews that they did not get along with each other during filming:

-Oz himself also verified that there was a feud between Murray and Dreyfuss:
+Oz also verified that there was a feud between Murray and Dreyfuss:

 In subsequent interviews, Dreyfuss reiterated what he said of his experience working with Murray, notably when he appeared at Fan Expo Canada in 2017.
 Dreyfuss further alleged in 2019 that at one point during the production, Murray screamed at him while intoxicated, telling him "Everyone hates you!
 You are tolerated!" and then threw an ashtray at him.
 When Murray appeared on The Howard Stern Show in 2014, Howard Stern asked him if he intended to irritate Dreyfuss.
 Murray responded: "I really try to make the other actor look good whenever I can (...)
 In this particular film, annoying Dreyfuss, which I kind of got to enjoy I gotta confess—but I didn't try to annoy him off the screen."
+Murray also acknowledged in 2025 that he threw a glass at the ceiling and denied throwing it at Dreyfuss.
 Although neither of them have crossed paths since the release of the film, Dreyfuss confirmed in a 2020 interview that he has forgiven Murray.

 Producer Laura Ziskin recalled having a disagreement with Murray that resulted in his tossing her into a lake.
 Ziskin confirmed in 2003: "Bill also threatened to throw me across the parking lot and then broke my sunglasses and threw them across the parking lot.
 I was furious and outraged at the time, but having produced a dozen movies, I can safely say it is not common behavior".

-In April 2022, following the suspension of the Being Mortal production, Dreyfuss's son Ben tweeted a recollection about Murray's on-set behavior towards his father and Ziskin: "Bill Murray had a meltdown during [What About Bob?] because he wanted an extra day off and Laura said no and he ripped her glasses off her face and my dad complained about his behavior and Bill Murray threw an ashtray at him."
+In April 2022, Dreyfuss's son Ben tweeted a recollection about Murray's on-set behavior towards his father and Ziskin: "Bill Murray had a meltdown during [What About Bob?] because he wanted an extra day off and Laura said no and he ripped her glasses off her face and my dad complained about his behavior and Bill Murray threw an ashtray at him."
 Ben also added, "Everyone walked off the production and flew back to L.A. and it only resumed after Disney hired some bodyguards to physically separate my dad and Bill Murray in between takes."

 Profits lawsuit

-In April 2015, Richard Dreyfuss sued The Walt Disney Company over the film's profits.
+In April 2015, Richard Dreyfuss sued the Walt Disney Company over the film's profits.
 Dreyfuss has claimed that Disney refused to hire his chosen auditor, Robinson and Co.
 Christine Turner Wagner, widow of Turner & Hooch (1989) producer Raymond Wagner, was also involved with the lawsuit.

 Reception

-What About Bob? was a financial success.
-Made on a $39 million budget, it grossed $64 million domestically during its original theatrical run, Buena Vista's highest-grossing live action film of the year.